 Written by Holly Dai April 25, 2015

 I have been performing now for six years and as my small community in Portland Oregon grows, there has been many things I have had to remind myself as well as my students.
-I founded the first school in Oregon to teach burlesque and am now the headmistress of All that Glitters Burlesque Academy with Tana the Tattooed Lady.
+I founded the first school in Oregon to teach burlesque and am now the headmistress of All that Glitters Burlesque Academy.
 Here is my advice for newcomers, and maybe not so new performers of burlesque.

 1. Don’t give up.
 Starting in an established scene can be very intimidating and sometimes cliquey.
 New performers often feel like they don’t know how to get seen by others.
 Attend shows, continue to introduce yourself and practice, practice practice.
 Conversely, I see veteran performers give up as well.
 If your town isn’t getting you places, try traveling and attending festivals.
 I have met so many wonderful people by going out of my comfort zone.